Marie Seong-Hak Kim: Scholarship

 Kim's Law and Custom in Korea: Comparative Legal History (2012) was the first study that comprehensively examined Korean legal history in comparison with European legal history, with particular focus on customary law.
 A reviewer remarked that the book was far more than a presentation on Korean law and that it instead provided a “more general reflection on the development of customary law in the colonial context”.
 It demonstrated, as observed by another reviewer, that “there is more than one way of approaching the role of law in the construction of empire (and of empire in the construction of law)”.
 Her book revised the dominant view in historiography that premodern Korea had a system of private law in the form of customary law.
 Kim credited Jérôme Bourgon's work in Chinese law for this insight.
 She has argued that the concept of custom in the legal meaning of the term in East Asia was constructed by the Meiji legal elites in the late nineteenth and early twentieth centuries as they tried to facilitate the transplant of European civil law to Japan.
 This imported notion of custom as law spread to China and Korea, serving as an intermediary regime between tradition and the demands of modern civil law.
 Japanese law had profound influence throughout East Asia, in particular in Korea which was a Japanese colony (1910 – 1945).

 Kim's Constitutional Transition and the Travail of Judges: The Courts of South Korea (2019) was a study of the evolution of the judicial process and jurisprudence in modern South Korea, seen against the backdrop of the country's political and constitutional vicissitudes.
 This work was also comparative in its core, contextualizing constitutional authoritarianism in the twentieth century, including Weimar Germany and Latin America.
 Her investigation into and interpretation of judicial travails in the 1970s under the Yusin Constitution brought “the South Korean case into the general discussions of authoritarian legalism and of transitional justice taking place around the world”.

-Originally trained as a sixteenth-century French historian, Kim has continued writing on French legal history.
-Her 2010 article on Michel de L’Hôpital, chancellor of France from 1560 through 1568 during the French Religious Wars, and early modern French law was the subject of a LHR Forum in Law and History Review.